-(It is recommended that this be changed
+(It is recommended that this be immediately changed

-to something more memorable
+to something more memorable.)

-immediately.)
 For PICOs with more than

 reserved for a given student.

 To identify a specific student in a communication to MOEMS,

 team ID and line number must be used.

 you cannot administer a contest on the scheduled date, do